For the last couple of months we've

 he replies, "just for the last couple of days".

-and at about five we pull into a mustering area 67k out of Carnegie
+At about five we pull into a mustering area 67k

-Station.
-The shelter is already occupied, so we find a partly-sheltered
+out of Carnegie Station.
+The shelter is already occupied, so we

 As we pull up one of the other campers walks over.